Suraj9968/hotel-booking-analytics/README.md

 This project implements a hotel booking analytics system with a retrieval-augmented question answering (RAG) capability.
 It allows users to extract insights from booking data and ask natural language questions through a REST API.

+Here are some screenshots of the App running

 ## Features

 - **Data Processing**: Clean and preprocess hotel booking data from CSV files